• Skip to primary navigation

 • Continue to roll out the other balls of dough (discs can be stacked, separated with a piece of parchment paper).

-• Heat a large cast-iron, griddle or non-stick pan over medium-high heat.
+• Heat a large skillet or cast-iron pan over medium heat.

 • Wrap in a clean tea towel to keep warm.
 Repeat with the rest of the dough.